 What am I talking about with the Money Three?

 What I mean is the three things that need to be in place to make money in business.

-The reason this is one of the core episodes, I’m calling these first five episodes the core episodes, Is so often I am speaking to people who aren’t doing as well as they want to be in business and they are looking to solve the problem in exactly the place where it won’t get solved.
+The reason this is one of the core episodes (I’m calling these first five episodes the core episodes) is that so often I am speaking to people who aren’t doing as well as they want to be in business and they are looking to solve the problem in exactly the place where it won’t get solved.

 Because we are human and often can’t see the woods for the trees.
 Plus dodgy marketers are trying to sell us all the things and it’s easy to get distracted.

 Let’s dive in to the THREE things your business needs to be doing well to make money.

 As we talked about in episode 1 a business is a system.
 It needs to work in terms of the maths (can I make money selling this many things) and it needs to work in terms of the psychology (does my service fulfill a human need).

 But what do the actual working parts of this system look like?